mara/mara-metabase/README.md

 The schema sync can be triggered manually with `flask mara_metabase.update-metadata`.

-Have a look at [https://github.com/mara/mara-example-project-1/blob/master/app/pipelines/update_frontends/__init__.py](https://github.com/mara/mara-example-project-1/blob/master/app/pipelines/update_frontends/__init__.py) for how to integrate schema sync into a data pipeline.
+Have a look at [https://github.com/mara/mara-example-project-1/blob/master/app/pipelines/update_frontends/\_\_init\_\_.py](https://github.com/mara/mara-example-project-1/blob/master/app/pipelines/update_frontends/__init__.py) for how to integrate schema sync into a data pipeline.

 &nbsp;

 ## Syncing of users, groups & permissions from [Mara ACL](https://github.com/mara/mara-acl)

-Once you add the Saiku ACL resource in [mara_metabase/views.py](https://github.com/mara/mara-metabase/tree/master/mara_metabase/views.py) to your project, you can control easily control which users can query which data sets:
+Once you add the Metabase ACL resource in [mara_metabase/views.py](https://github.com/mara/mara-metabase/tree/master/mara_metabase/views.py) to your project, you can easily control which users can query which data sets:

 ![Metabase ACL](docs/mara-acl.png)